RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/installation.md

 apt install opam
 ```

-For CryptoVerif to work it is important to install the OCaml compiler as well.
+For CryptoVerif to work, it is important to install the OCaml compiler as well.
-After the execution of the first command you may be asked if you want to modify a file ~/.profile.
+After the execution of the first command, you may be asked if you want to modify a file ~/.profile.
 You can answer with the default "N".
 When asked if you want to add a hook, you can answer with the default "y".

 ```